openforis/collect-earth-online-doc/docs/source/institution/imagery.rst

 .. tip::

-    Be sure to change the Title field to reflect the correct default Year, Month, and Day for each new layer that you add.
+    Be sure to change the alt field to reflect the correct default Year, Month, and Day for each new layer that you add.

 ..
 Secure Watch
 .. ^^^^^^^^^^^^